jibbex/img-charts/README.md

 # img-charts

 img-charts is a lightweight TypeScript library that provides a fluent API for managing ECharts visualizations.
 It simplifies chart initialization, updates, dimension handling, and exporting charts as images with type safety and built-in error handling.
+See the [Example](https://jibbex.github.io/img-charts/).

 ## Features